The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DISCUSSION

 We once more use GRB 060313 to derive a redshift track.
 Again, this GRB is very suited for this analysis, as it was exceedingly bright and had the highest (lower limit) ratio of IPC to ESEC emission \citep{Roming060313}, therefore our naive $\TNT$ transformation with redshift is expected to be adequate.
-Similar to the effect of an unknown redshift on host galaxy offset (Fig. \ref{magOffset}), the track is roughly vertical to the trend seen in Fig. \ref{T90Eiso} and thus redshift uncertainty may strongly contribute to scatter.
+Similar to the effect of an unknown redshift on host galaxy offset (Figure \ref{magOffset}), the track is roughly perpendicular to the weak trend seen in Figure \ref{T90Eiso} and thus redshift uncertainty may strongly contribute to scatter.
 In this case, GRB 060313 agrees with the values of other GRBs only for low redshifts $z\lesssim0.5$.
-If a redshift $z\approx1$ is confirmed spectroscopically, it will be a strong outlier in this plot, indicating the lack of a true correlation.
+If a redshift $z\approx1$ is confirmed spectroscopically, it will be a strong outlier in this plot, indicating the lack of a true correlation, similar to GRB 090510, which it resembles.

-We also compared the $\TNT$ with the host galaxy offset.
-We find marginal evidence that Type I GRBs with an ESEC (i.e., large $\TNT$) typically have a smaller host galaxy offset than GRBs that consist of an IPC only.
-This result was independently discovered by \cite{Troja2007}, and we refer to this paper for a deeper analysis and discussion on why this may indicate two different progenitor types.